Azure/iot-edge-v1/doc/getting_started.md

 - `module path` – the path to the library containing the module.
 For Linux this will be a .so while on Windows this will be a .dll file
 - `args` – any arguments/configuration the module needs.
 Specifically, they are really another json value which is passed (as string) to the Module's `_Create` function.

+The JSON file also contain the routes that is going to be passed to the broker.
+- `output` - a module name from the list of modules described on the `modules` that will produce data to the next `input` tag on JSON File
+- `input` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `output`

+On the sample copied below you can see that every message procuded by module `hello_world` will be consumed by module `logger`.

-Copied below is the code from one of the JSON files (hello_world_lin.json)[(../samples/hello_world/src/hello_world_lin.json) used to configure the Hello World sample.
+The JSON below is the code from one of the JSON files (hello_world_lin.json)[(../samples/hello_world/src/hello_world_lin.json) used to configure the Hello World sample.
 There are a couple things to note:

 - This is the Linux version of the file
 - Whether a module takes an argument or not is completely dependent on the module's design.
 The logger module does take an argument which is the path to the file to be used for output.
 On the other hand, the "hello world" module does not take any arguments.